Developer-Nikunj/studio-graphene/README.md

 * Tailwind CSS
 * DnD Kit

 The frontend is developed using Next.js to leverage both SSR and CSR.
 Tailwind CSS is used for styling, while DnD Kit enables drag-and-drop functionality.

+(Saw Youtube tutorial on onDnd kit).

 ---